networknt/light-doc/content/tutorial/common/discovery/generated.md

 sections_weight: 10
 draft: false
 toc: true
+reviewed: true
 ---

-## Introduction
+### Introduction

 This is a tutorial to show you how to use service registry and discovery for microservices.
 The example services are implemented in a RESTful style but can be implemented in graphql or hybrid as well.
-We are going to use api_a, api_b, api_c and api_d as our examples, with security disabled for simplicity.
-There are some details that might not be shown in this tutorial, for example, walking through light-codegen config files etc.
-It is recommended to go through [ms-chain][] before this tutorial.
+We are going to use api_a, api_b, api_c, and api_d as our examples, with security disabled for simplicity.
+There are some details might not be shown in this tutorial,  for example, walking through light-codegen config files, etc. It is recommended to go through [ms-chain][] before this tutorial.

-## Preparation
+### Preparation

 In order to follow the steps below, please make sure you have your [development environment][] setup.

 * Create a working directory under your user directory called networknt.